adetalhouet/distributed-cloud-native-application/README.md

-# Multi-cluster Cloud-Native microservices application demo
+# Multi-cluster Cloud-Native grpc (microservices) application demo

 This tutorial demonstrates how to deploy the [Hipster Shop](https://github.com/GoogleCloudPlatform/microservices-demo/) microservices demo application across multiple Kubernetes clusters that are located in different public and private cloud providers.
 This project contains a 10-tier microservices application developed by Google to demonstrate the use of technologies like Kubernetes.

 In this tutorial, you will create a Virtual Application Network that enables communications across the public and private clusters.
-You will then deploy a subset of the application's microservices to each cluster.
+You will then deploy a subset of the application's grpc based microservices to each cluster.
 You will then access the `Hipster Shop` web interface to browse items, add them to the cart and purchase them.

 Top complete this tutorial, do the following: